significantbit/assignment/README.md

 1,2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, ...
 13, 14, FizzBuzz

 Your task is to implement a function that creates an array over all integers from 1 to 100 and create the correct response for each number.

+## Recursive reverse
+Write a function that reverse a string using a recursive function.

+A recursive function calls itself instead of using imperative loop constructs such as: forEach, for, while, do, break, continue, label, map, for .. in, for .. of